edumgt/AWS-Solutions-Architect-Associate/S3/README.md

 - Using Amazon S3 inventory, Amazon S3 Server access logging and AWS CloudTrail together allows you to determine if objects are being put to S3, but never accessed.
 Once that determination is made, objects that are never accessed can be moved to archived tiers for storage cost savings.
 - Objects in S3 Intelligent-Tiering, S3 Standard-IA, and S3 One Zone-IA storage are charged for a minimum storage duration of 30 days
 - Multipart uploads accelerate the uploading of large objects (size is over 100 MB) by splitting them into parts that are then uploaded in parallel.
 A Lifecycle rule can be configured to automatically remove incomplete uploads.
+- With S3 Glacier you can retain more data for longer periods of time at a lower storage cost
+- AWS Storage Gateway allows businesses with on-premises data centers to use Amazon S3 for backups or long-term retention.